-Vanessa Kerry is the CEO of Seed Global Health, director of the Program in Global Public Policy and Social Change in the Department of Global Health and Social Medicine at Harvard Medical School, and an associate professor of medicine at Harvard.
+Vanessa Kerry, CISWH advisory board member, is the CEO of Seed Global Health, director of the Program in Global Public Policy and Social Change in the Department of Global Health and Social Medicine at Harvard Medical School, and an associate professor of medicine at Harvard.
 Her work has included innovative research in the nexus of national security, crisis response, and health including a two-year project with the North Atlantic Treaty Organization (NATO).
 She has taught courses on the intersection of health, economy, politics, and security at the Kennedy School of Government and Yale University.

 Included among her many honors: she is a Draper Richards Kaplan Foundation Social Entrepreneur, a World Economic Forum Young Global Leader, a member of the Council on Foreign Relations, and is on the editorial board of New England Journal of Medicine Evidence and Annals of Global Health.
 She was recently appointed to the President’s Council for International Activities at Yale University, is a Global Advisor to the Wellbeing Foundation Africa, and serves on the board at University of Global Health Equity.